TylerMorton/MCMC-Visualizer/Readme.md

 # MCMC Visualizer

-This project was inspired from this [blog post](https://tchristos.com/post/mcmc/) by Christos Tsanikidis.
-In Christo's work he built a Monte-Carlo Markov Chain visualizer and specifically built the program for metropolis-hastings.
-His program was very impressive and given that there wasn't too much explanation of how he achieved the end result, I decided to give it a try myself.
-My visualizer only works on 2 gaussian distributions which represent the x and y dimensions.
-The means and standard deviations can be changed for both distributions.
+This project was inspired by Christos Tsanikidis' [blog post](https://tchristos.com/post/mcmc/).
+Christos built a Monte-Carlo Markov Chain visualizer, specifically focusing on the metropolis-hastings algorithm.
+His program was impressive, but he didn't go into much detail about how he made it work.
+So, I decided to take matters into my own hands and give it a shot.

+My visualizer is all utilizes two Gaussian distributions that represent the X and Y dimensions.
+You can tweak the means and standard deviations of both distributions to see how they affect the results.

+I hope that by sharing my version of the visualizer, I can help others understand thisalgorithm and encourage them to dive into their own experiments.
+It's all about learning and building on the work of others, like Christos.

 ## How to run